New Hampshire - Considerations for Marijuana in the Workplace

 Nothing in the law limits or prohibits the employer’s ability to discipline an employee from using or being under the influence on the job.

-A person can be arrested or prosecuted for being under the influence of marijuana in the place of employment without written permission.
+A person can be arrested or prosecuted for possessing or being under the influence of marijuana in the place of employment without written permission from the employer.
+However, there is no exemption for certain activities including operating a motor vehicle, commercial vehicle, boat, operating heavy equipment or handling dangerous instrumentality (Refer to NH Rev. Stat.
+126-X:3 for specifics).

 See Significant above.